 2. Teach Boundaries and Lessons

-Prior to engaging in a new activity or routine, clearly explain to your child the details of good behavior.
-For example, if your child is planning to attend their first party with peers, then you should help teach your child how to interact prior to the party.
-To prepare your child, explain how to be polite with friends, how to introduce him or herself, and how to compliment friends in nice ways.
+Before engaging in a new activity or routine, clearly explain the details of good behavior to your child.
+For example, if your child is planning to attend their first party with peers, you should help teach them how to interact before the party.
+To prepare your child, explain how to be polite with friends, introduce him or herself, and compliment friends in nice ways.

 If your children know the boundaries and guidelines before they interact with their peers, then they have the opportunity to exceed in new situations as they strive to meet your expectations.
 Be sure to compliment them on their positive interactions and follow up with constructive feedback to correct any misbehavior.